thefrontside/microstates/README.md

 }
 ```

-Once you have a type, you can use that type to create as many people as your application requires,
+Once you have a type, you can use that type to create as many people as your application requires:

 ```js
 import { create } from "microstates";